DHIVYASRI-D/medicinal-plant-classifier-and-insight-generator/README.md

 # Medicinal Plant Classifier and Insight Generator

 This project aims to build a system that:
-1. Identifies medicinal plants from leaf images using a fine-tuned Vision Transformer (ViT).
+1. Identifies medicinal plants from leaf and plant images using a fine-tuned Vision Transformer (ViT).
 2. Generates insights about the plant in 4 categories:
    - Medicinal Uses
    - How to Use